lf-edge/ekuiper/docs/en_US/guide/sources/builtin/dirwatch.md

 <span style="background:green;color:white;padding:1px;margin:2px">stream source</span>

 eKuiper has built-in support for the dirwatch data source.
 Read the file data in the file directory by monitoring the file directory corresponding to PATH.
 When a file in the corresponding file directory is created or modified, eKuiper will read the file.
-## 配置

 ## Configurations

 The connector in eKuiper can be configured with [environment variables](../../../configuration/configuration.md#environment-variable-syntax), [rest API](../../../api/restapi/configKey.md), or configuration file.
 This section focuses on configuring eKuiper connectors with the configuration file.

 eKuiper's default MQTT source configuration resides at `$ekuiper/etc/sources/dirwatch.yaml`.

 See below for a demo configuration with the global configuration and a customized `demo_conf` section.